 The Best Things About a Virtual Shower?

-Well, for one, everyone can practice social distancing COVID-19 style, while still enjoying a party.
+For one, everyone can practice social distancing COVID-19 style, while still enjoying a party.
 (Yes, it’s hard to be apart!
 But a virtual shower makes social distancing easier.)
 Not only will the new Mom stay safe, so will all of her guests, including those who are most vulnerable to illness but still want to celebrate this joyous event.
 What to Expect writer, Jessica Migala, notes that while more pregnant ladies may be hosting online showers due to the ongoing Coronavirus outbreak, the concept certainly isn’t new.
 Many new moms were already previously hosting virtual baby shower bashes “to connect with family and friends around the country or world who can’t make it to their scheduled event.”

 Who do they quote in that article?
 WebBabyShower.
 They reached out to us to understand how it works.